Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Results

 \subsection{Dynamical isotopic effects}

 Further insight into isotopic effects is obtained by analyzing the time evolution of the scattering probability.
-It is worth noting that for an atom moving adiabatically in an external potential, as in our model, isotopic effects have a purely quantum origin.
-In the classical picture, H, D, and T follow exactly the same trajectory in coordinate space if they start with the same initial conditions.
-The only difference is that isotopes with larger mass move slower.
-Indeed, the dynamics of the system for different isotopes is equivalent if it is reported using the scaled time $\tau = t\sqrt{m_{\rm H}/m_{\rm i}}$ with $i = {\rm H, D, T}$.
-This is illustrated in Fig.~\ref{fig:stickvstime}, which shows the classical time evolution (green symbols) of the reflection probability as a function of the scaled time.
-The time evolution of $P_{\rm ref}$ for the three isotopes collapses onto a single line, both at low ($E_{\rm in} = 50$~meV) and high ($E_{\rm in} = 800$~meV) incident energies.
-The latter leads to the absence of isotopic effects in reflection probabilities in terms of real propagation time for the classical case.
+It is worth noting that, for an atom moving adiabatically in an external potential, as in our model, isotopic effects have a purely quantum origin.
+In the classical picture, under the BOSS approximation, H, D, and T follow exactly the same trajectory in coordinate space if they start with the same initial conditions.
+The only difference is that heavier isotopes evolve more slowly in time.
+The reason is that, when solving Newton's equation of motion for a particle moving in an external potential, the mass appears only as a scaling parameter of time.
+As a result, the dynamics of different isotopes become equivalent when expressed in terms of the scaled time $\tau=t\sqrt{m_{\rm H}/m_i}$, with $i={\rm H,D,T}$.
+In contrast, such a scaling is not possible in the quantum case, where the mass enters the Schr\"odinger equation through the kinetic-energy operator.
+Consequently, within a BOSS description such as the one employed here, isotopic effects arise exclusively from the quantum treatment.
+The classical absence of isotopic effects no longer holds in more realistic models that include surface motion or dissipative channels.
+In particular, coupling to phonons introduces mass-dependent energy transfer to the surface, while electronic friction may further differentiate the dynamics of H, D, and T. Figure~\ref{fig:stickvstime} confirms this scaling behavior.
+The classical reflection probability (green symbols), plotted as a function of the scaled time, collapses onto a single curve for H, D, and T at both low ($E_{\rm in}=50$~meV) and high ($E_{\rm in}=800$~meV) incident energies.